13 Best n8n Alternatives for Workflow Automation in 2025

 4. Node-RED

-Originally developed by IBM, Node-RED is a flow-based programming tool especially popular in IoT contexts.
-It features a visual UI and runs on Node.js.
+Originally developed by IBM, Node-RED is a flow-based programming tool especially popular in IoT and home automation contexts.
+It features a browser-based visual editor and runs on Node.js, making deployment lightweight on devices like Raspberry Pi.
+With thousands of community-built nodes available, Node-RED excels at connecting hardware devices, APIs, and online services together.

 🏆 Best for: Hardware automation, custom APIs, and edge computing.